giovanniboscu/continuous-section-field/docs/programmer-guide/02_plotting_sections_and_volume.md

 ## Purpose

-After checking numeric outputs, use plots to validate geometry and interpolation along `z` before structural analysis.
+After checking numeric outputs, use plots to validate geometry and interpolation along `z`.

 This chapter covers:
 - 2D section view at a given station,